You need to give us medical evidence if you claim Disability Support Pension, or have a medical review.

 - compensation and rehabilitation reports

-Disabilities or conditions that may need specialist evidence
+What disabilities or conditions may need specialist evidence

 |Mental health conditions||We need evidence that a psychiatrist or clinical psychologist supports the diagnosis.|